Code360In/katacoda-1/linuxTutorial/linux9/scenario9_1.md

 <br/>

 We’ve reached the end of this tutorial, and you should be back in your home directory now (use `pwd` to check, and `cd` to go there if you’re not).
-It’s only polite to leave your computer in the same state that we found it in, so as a final step, let’s remove the experimental area that we were using earlier, then double-check that it’s actually gone:
+It’s only polite to leave your computer in the same state that we found it in, so as a final step, remember to remove the experimental area that we were using earlier, then double-check that it’s actually gone:
 > ```
 > rm -r /tmp/tutorial
 > ls /tmp
-> ```{{execute}}
+> ```

 As a last step, let’s close the terminal.
 You can just close the window, but it’s better practice to log out of the shell.
 You can either use the `logout` command, or the <kbd> Ctrl-D </kbd> keyboard shortcut.
 If you plan to use the terminal a lot, memorising <kbd> Ctrl-Alt-T </kbd> to launch the terminal and <kbd> Ctrl-D </kbd> to close it will soon make it feel like a handy assistant that you can call on instantly, and dismiss just as easily.